 Medicare is a federal program.
 Traditional Medicare (Medicare A/B) is the same in every state.
-It provides health coverage (1) when someone turns 65 or (2) at any age if you qualify for Social Security Disability.
+It provides health coverage (1) when someone turns 65 or (2) at any age if you qualify for SSDI (and have waited the 24-month qualifying period).
+IMPORTANT: there is NO waiting period for Medicare for pALS. pALS are eligible for Medicare as soon as they are eligible for SSDI.
 You must be a qualified worker.
-Typically this means you have paid into the social security system for at least ten years.
+Typically, this means you have paid into the social security system for at least ten years.
 You can learn about Medicare at www.medicare.gov 1-800-MEDICARE